jonthebeef/cursordone/tasks/fix-task-card-width-responsiveness.md

 - This is a cleanup task - we're removing complexity, not adding it
 - The goal is a single source of truth for width control
 - Document the central width control for future reference

+---

+## Guidelines

+- The fewer lines of code, the better
+- Proceed like a Senior Developer // 10x engineer
+- DO NOT STOP WORKING until task is complete
+- Start reasoning paragraphs with uncertainty, then build confidence through analysis